WE SHALL WORSHIP THE LOTUS FEET OF,

 Long back, the three Tripura kings, Kamalakshan, Tharakatchan and Vidyunmali, performed very rigorous penance and received in return numerous boons.
 They made three flying forts of Iron, Silver and Gold.
 They would often flew in those forts and troubled the Sages, Devas and the humans.

 The Devas, Sages and almost everyone went appealing to Lord Shiva “Lord, there is no end to the wickedness that the Tripura kings perpetrate upon us.
 Lord, you should redeem us from their troubles”, they begged.

 Lord Shiva consented and asked them to construct a chariot for him.
-All the Devas got together, pooled all their powers and resources and constructed a very big chariot.
+All the Devas got together, pooled all their powers and resources, and constructed a very big chariot.

 Lord Shiva, who wanted everyone to know the greatness of Lord Vinayaga, got into the chariot without offering his prayers to Lord Vinayaga.
 At the same instant, the axle of the chariot broke, the chariot tumbled down and the Devas trembled in their clothes.
 Lord Shiva got down from the chariot and called his eldest son affectionately.

-Lord Vinayaga came running as soon as he heard father’s call and gave his blessing and the axle was repaired.
+Lord Vinayaga came running as soon as he heard his father’s call and gave his blessing and the axle was repaired.
 The chariot righted itself.
-Lord Shiva started for the war.
+Lord Shiva started the war.
 The Tripura kings came rushing in their flying forts to fight Him.
 Lord Shiva did not use any weapons to destroy them.
 He just smiled and from that smile flew three sparks.
 The Tripura kings’ forts were reduced to ashes.
 The Asuras, realizing the truth, surrendered to the Lord.
-Lord Shiva returned victorious and came to be known as the Lord who destroyed Tripura.
+Lord Shiva returned victoriously and came to be known as the Lord who destroyed Tripura.